RedMadRobot/figma-export/README.md

 ### iOS properties
 * `ios.xcassetsPath` — Folder `Assets.xcassets` where to export colors, icons and images.
+* `ios.colors.useColorAssets` — Colors will be exported as assets or as swift UIColor initializers only.
 * `ios.colors.assetsFolder` — Colors will be exported to this folder inside `Assets.xcassets`.
+Used only if `useColorAssets == true`.
 * `ios.colors.colorSwift` — Path to `Color.swift` file.
 * `ios.colors.nameStyle` — Color name style: camelCase or snake_case
 * `ios.icons.assetsFolder` — Icons will be exported to this folder inside `Assets.xcassets`.